sematext/docs/docs/monitoring/tag-support.md

 ## Special Tags

-Following tags are treated specially in Sematext Cloud and cannot be used in Tag aliases, App agent YAMLs and as custom fields in logs.
-There are used to correlate data across multiple apps and logs.
+Following tags are treated as special in Sematext Cloud and cannot be used in tag aliases, App agent YAMLs and as custom fields in logs.
+There are used to correlate data across multiple Apps.
 Refer to [Special Logs Fields](/logs/special-fields/) for list of special fields in logs.

 ### Common Tags

-The below tags are applicable to all metrics types
+The tags below are applicable to all metrics types:

 | Tag Name  | Description  | Related reserved tags
 |:--|:--|:--